BLOG

 Questions abound: “What’s going on in rural Wisconsin?
 Why did the voters in both major-party primaries confound expectations?”

-Guesses tumble out: Maybe voters lied to the pollsters about who they would vote for, or whether they would vote at all.
+The talking heads burble on: Maybe voters lied to the pollsters about who they would vote for, or whether they would vote at all.
 Maybe hostile cross-over voting went both ways…maybe the leading candidates were too confident…

 In Scene 6, viewers get the shocking revelation.